 Dominic Loureda, MSc in Finance and Investment

-The teaching staff on the MSc in Finance & Investment have many years of practical experience working in the financial services sector and are also active researchers in their fields
+The teaching staff on the MSc in Finance & Investment part-time course have many years of practical experience working in the financial services sector and are also active researchers in their fields

 This knowledge and experience inform the highly interactive lectures that make up the MSc in Finance & Investment.